From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Introduction

 \section{Introduction}

-A central ambition of psychology is to understand the human nomothetic network---the complex web of inter-construct relationships that defines how psychological traits systematically correlate with one another \citep{cronbach1955construct}.
-Understanding this correlational structure is not only fundamental to psychology but is now a key frontier in psychiatry and computational social science \citep{karvelis2023individual}.
+Understanding the human nomothetic network—the complex web of how psychological traits correlate \citep{cronbach1955construct}—is a central ambition of psychology and a key frontier in computational social science \citep{karvelis2023individual,ziems2024can}.
 Capturing this structure accurately thus serves as a profound benchmark for an AI's ability to reason about human nature.
-Large Language Models (LLMs) have emerged as promising candidates for such psychological reasoning, demonstrating powerful capabilities for predicting group-level human behaviors in economic \citep{horton2023large} and social \citep{argyle2023out} scenarios via role playing.
-The seminal work by \citet{park2024generative} further proves LLMs' potential for individual-level predictions.
-Meanwhile, these successes compel us to rigorously examine the source of this capability: Does it stem from genuine psychological reasoning, or from pattern matching on inputs that have a strong semantic overlap with the desired outputs \citep{messeri2024artificial}?
+Large Language Models (LLMs) have emerged as promising candidates \citep{serapio2023personality}, demonstrating powerful capabilities for group-level simulation in social and economic scenarios \citep{aher2023using, dillion2023can}.
+Concurrently, advancements in individual-level simulation have enabled models to simulate specific personality traits \citep{jiang2024personallm} using techniques like in-context learning \citep{choi2024picle}.
+Furthermore, these capabilities have been integrated into large-scale agent frameworks \citep{pan2024very}, with landmark studies demonstrating LLMs' potential for mimicking real-world individuals with high fidelity \citep{park2024generative}.
+Despite these successes in mimicking behaviors, the source of this capability remains a critical open question \citep{dong2025humanizing}: does it stem from genuine psychological reasoning, or from sophisticated pattern matching on inputs with strong semantic overlap \citep{messeri2024artificial}?

+However, designing a convincing experiment to address this question is not easy.
+We believe it should meet the following key criteria.
+First, the task should, as far as possible, rule out the possibility that LLMs exploit semantic pattern-matching strategies \citep{messeri2024artificial, suh2024rediscovering} by using controlled, low-overlap inputs and requiring item-level predictions for individuals.
+Second, the data analysis should move beyond evaluating LLMs on isolated trait-to-trait predictions, and instead provide a comprehensive account of the correlation structure among psychological traits.
+Third, the test should be evaluated across different models \citep{samuel2024personagym, tjuatja2024llms}, ensuring that the conclusion is widely applicable rather than model-specific artifacts.
+Finally, the test should enable a degree of process-level interpretability, moving beyond performance metrics to distinguish between genuine psychological reasoning and sophisticated pattern matching that could yield similar performance scores.
+Given that the faithfulness of Chain-of-Thought rationales remains contested \citep{wei2022chain, turpin2023language}, this necessitates complementary approaches to reveal the underlying cognitive processes driving LLM predictions.